Patoo49/Patoo49.github.io/README.md

 > **Our project**

-We’re going to replicate the 1998 Super Soukobam game arcade version.
+We’re going to replicate the 1998 Super Soukoban game arcade version.
 This project has been done by two catalan students of CITM - UPC (Terrasa, Spain).

 > **Introduction**